Madlykeanu/Underilla/README.md

      world:
        generator: Underilla
    ```
-   This will tell Spigot to use Underilla's chunk generator.
+   This will tell Paper to use Underilla's chunk generator.
 6. In your server's root, create a new folder called `world_surface`.
 7. From the folder of your reference world, copy the `region` folder, and paste it into the `world_surface` folder you just created.
 8. If existing, delete the `world` folder fom your server's root.